-- 5.1 The University is a smoke-free campus.
-Smoking in any form and ignition of cigarettes, cigars or pipes in any form are strictly forbidden in any part of the premises of the RC. - 5.2 Possession or use of any illegal and/or dangerous drugs as defined by the government ordinances of the HKSAR is strictly prohibited. - 5.3 Consumption or possession of alcoholic beverages in any part of the RC without prior approval of Residential College Masters is prohibited. - 5.4 Organisers who wish to serve alcoholic drinks during RC activities, whether formal or informal, must provide adequate supervision of the activity to avoid excessive drinking.
-Prior approval of

-Residential College Masters must be obtained.
+- a.
+The University is a smoke-free campus.
+Smoking in any form and ignition of cigarettes, cigars or pipes in any form are strictly forbidden in any part of the premises of the RC. - b.
+Possession or use of any illegal and/or dangerous drugs as defined by the government ordinances of the HKSAR is strictly prohibited. - c.
+Consumption or possession of alcoholic beverages in any part of the RC without prior approval of Residential College Masters is prohibited. - d.
+Organisers who wish to serve alcoholic drinks during RC activities, whether formal or informal, must provide adequate supervision of the activity to avoid excessive drinking.
+Prior approval of Residential College Masters must be obtained.
 Residents under the age of 18 are not allowed to consume alcoholic drinks under any circumstances.

-5.5 Gambling in any form and/ or possession of gambling instruments, such as mahjong and/ or mahjong tables, are prohibited in the RC.
+e.
+Gambling in any form and/ or possession of gambling instruments, such as mahjong and/ or mahjong tables, are prohibited in the RC.